-The Student Code of Conduct also applies to guests of community members whose hosts may be held accountable for the misconduct of their guests.
+The Student Code of Conduct also applies to guests-defined as non-students-of community members, and hosts may be held accountable for any Student Code of Conduct violations committed by their guest.

 There is no time limit to reporting violations of the Student Code of Conduct; however, the longer it takes for a violation to be reported, the more difficult it may be for the College officials to obtain information and witness statements and to make determinations regarding alleged violations.